Home / Sectors / Retail & Consumer Goods

 Key Investment Opportunities

-• Development of e-commerce platforms and last-mile delivery solutions.
+• E-commerce platforms and associated logistics/payment solutions.

-• Cold chain infrastructure for perishable goods.
+• Development of cold chain infrastructure for fresh produce and perishable goods.

 • Franchising opportunities for international brands.